 - DEAN'S MERIT SCHOLARSHIP FOR GRADUATE STUDENTS: This scholarship provides multi-semester awards for students in SONHP graduate programs who demonstrate outstanding experience or potential in the following areas: academics, commitment to social justice and community service, and leadership

-- 1-3 AGENCY / COHORT SCHOLARSHIP:The 1 to 3 Agency Scholarship support students starting the RN-MSN/CNL program with their friends and/or colleagues, coming from the same agency/hospital/employer.
+- 1-3 AGENCY / COHORT SCHOLARSHIP:The 1 to 3 Agency Scholarship support students starting the MSN program (Please note: MSN for Registered Nurses, RN-MSN, only) with their friends and/or colleagues, coming from the same agency/hospital/employer.
 Three (3) students must start the program in the same semester and must be associated with one another, personally or professionally.
 Each student will receive a $3,000 scholarship, disbursed over six (6) semesters, contingent upon maintaining a 3.0 or higher GPA.

 - HEALTH PROFESSIONS EDUCATION FOUNDATION (HPEF) SCHOLARSHIP: Established in 1987, the Health Professions Education Foundation (HPEF) is the state's only nonprofit foundation statutorily created to encourage students from underrepresented communities to become health professionals and increase access to health providers in medically underserved areas.
 Supported by grants, donations, licensing fees, and special funds, the foundation offers scholarship and loan repayment programs to students and graduates who agree to practice in California's medically underserved communities.
 Thanks to its track record of delivering health providers to ares of need, HPEF has garnered approximately 5,400 award, totaling more than $47 million for allied health, nursing, mental health, and medical students and recent graduates practicing 56 of California's 58 counties.
-Graduate Nursing, Doctor of Psychology in Clinical Psychology (PsyD), and Masters Public Health (MPH) students are eligible.
+Graduate Nursing and Doctor of Psychology in Clinical Psychology (PsyD) students are eligible.

 For more information visit: Office of Statewide Health Planning and Development